lanre-OG/Static-Analysis-Lab/README.md

  The aim of this approach, is to come up steps that aids the systematic mapping of tools output to CWE's in a repeatable and computable way.
 The below five step approach is being proposed.

-* Generate a statement for the checker or weakness description (if none exists)
+1. Generate a statement for the checker or weakness description (if none exists)
-* Break the statement into components (each component should be unambiguous, identifiable and accessible)
+2. Break the statement into components (each component should be unambiguous, identifiable and accessible)
-* Generate a diagrammatic representation of the checker statement using the components above as guidance
+3. Generate a diagrammatic representation of the checker statement using the components above as guidance
-* Carry out an abstraction, addition or deletion operation on the statement at any of the components stages (E.g addition operation on    SC1 process stage) and identify CWE/Checker descriptions that maps to the derived statement
+4. Carry out an abstraction, addition or deletion operation on the statement at any of the components stages (E.g addition operation on    SC1 process stage) and identify CWE/Checker descriptions that maps to the derived statement
-* Validate above step:  generate a graphical representation of the CWE generated at each abstracted stage and compute the graph edit distance
+5. Validate above step:  generate a graphical representation of the CWE generated at each abstracted stage and compute the graph edit distance

 We will provide a work through using the steps itemized above on one of the checkers built into clang for easy comprehension.

 1. The first step is to generate a statement for the checker or weakness description.
 This can be extracted from the weakness to be mapped or from the tool checker.For this example we will use the description from clang checker:

-               SC: Floating point variable used as loop counter
+               SC: Software uses a floating type variable as loop counter

 2. Break the statement into components.
 The components are described below